erjosito/get_nsg_logs/README.md

 git clone https://github.com/erjosito/get_nsg_logs
 ```

-You might to install the Python module for Azure Storage:
+You might to install the Python module for Azure Storage Blob:

 ```
- pip install azure-storage --user
+pip install azure-storage-blob --user
 ```

 Now you can have a look at the different options:

 ```